The 16 Best Bakeries in Miami We Seriously Can’t Live Without

 All the treats at this beloved bakery are worth trying (hello, gorgeous chocolate slice), but you can’t miss the signature offering: croqueta cake.
 Trust us, you have not lived until you’ve tried the perfect blend of sweet and savory all wrapped up in one unlikely package.

 You’re probably already familiar with this Italian café chain, whose flagship space is in Miami Beach.
-At any of the four locations, you’ll find a similar lineup of super-authentic fare (think strawberry tiramisu, Nutella bomboloni, creamy fruit tarts and filled croissants).
+At any of the half a dozen locations, you’ll find a similar lineup of super-authentic fare (think strawberry tiramisu, Nutella bomboloni, creamy fruit tarts and filled croissants).
 Everything is baked by a pastry chef recruited from Italy.
 So yeah, this is as real as it gets (at least in Miami).

 Various locations; rosettabakery.com